BoQsc/notes/README.md

 * Clicking shutdown button on a laptop - stop prompting and directly shut down the computer.

 * On Lid close - do not go to sleep, but shut down the computer.

+## Notices
+Takes very long time to boot.
+I assume due to lack of bios support a "quick boot".